tekumara/typos-lsp/docs/helix-config.md

 # Custom config.
 Used together with any workspace config files, taking precedence for
 # settings declared in both.
 Equivalent to the typos `--config` cli argument.
 config.config = "~/code/typos-lsp/crates/typos-lsp/tests/typos.toml"
-# How typos are rendered in the editor, can be one of an Error, Warning, Information or Hint.
+# How typos are rendered in the editor, can be one of an Error, Warning, Info or Hint.
 # Defaults to Warning.
 config.diagnosticSeverity = "Warning"